 - Next, add in your wet ingredients and mix well with a hand mixer until the batter is smooth.

-- Pour the mixture into two loaf pans (fill each about half way) and then bake for 55 to 60 minutes at 350 degrees.
+- Pour the mixture into a well greased loaf pan and then bake for 50 to 55 minutes at 350 degrees.
 A toothpick should come out clean from the middle once the bread is done.

 So delicious!
 Great recipe!